anlai/anlai.github.com/_posts/2020-10-14-nextcloud-azure-part-1.md

 ## Guide

+Below are the parts, that I'll update the links as I make each new post.

 Parts:
 1. Introduction (this post)
 1. Azure App Service Linux Setup
 1. Azure Database for MariaDB Setup
 1. Nextcloud Setup
 1. Securing and Cleaning up the Nextcloud Install
+1. Summary Script for the Lazy